 Analysis by AET's Geotechnical and Construction Materials groups included track/station frost heave mitigation, pile foundation support in deep, soft clay areas, existing bridge foundation evaluation and surcharging and instrumentation of the operations and maintenance facility track yard area.
 Retaining walls analyzed in the West Bank area of Minneapolis included tiered wall systems.

 AET also worked with the electrical contractor Aldridge/Egan Contractors on construction of 14 power substations and eight signal houses.
 AET provided special inspection services on the substations that included soil observation and testing, reinforcing steel observations, concrete testing and pavement observation and testing.
-The Green Line opened to passengers in June 2014.

 Or contact Jeff Voyen, PE.